watertap-org/watertap/docs/technical_reference/unit_models/coag_floc_model.rst

    "Components", ":math:`j`", "['H2O', 'TDS', 'TSS', 'Sludge', ...]"
    "Chemical Additives", ":math:`i`", "['chem_A', 'chem_B', ...]"

-**User's are responsible for naming any chemical additives and defining all parameters associated with them**
+**Users are responsible for naming any chemical additives and defining all parameters associated with them**

 Degrees of Freedom and Variables
 --------------------------------